Today I’m resurrecting an old review of the card game Race for the Galaxy.

 Why Revisit this Review of Race for the Galaxy?

 If you’ve been a follower of this blog or our podcast for any amount of time you probably already know my thoughts on Race for the Galaxy.
 I love this game.

 This past weekend we were at Breakout Con.
 I only brought two games with me.
 One was Keyforge.
 The other was Race for the Galaxy.
-Due to the magic of Board Game Arena, I play Race for the Galaxy pretty much every day.
+Due to the magic of Board Game Arena, I am currently playing Race for the Galaxy pretty much every day.
 So why resurrect this review?

 Note: Images below are current, my initial review didn’t include any pics.